yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 ## General changes and bugfixes

 `discord-rpc`, the submodule in charge of handling Discord’s `Rich Presence` “Now Playing” feature, [was updated](https://github.com/yuzu-emu/yuzu/pull/6484) by
-[Vortex](https://github.com/CaptV0rt3x) to the last version before it was deprecated in favour of a closed-source alternative named `GameSDK` which of course we can’t use.
+[Vortex](https://github.com/CaptV0rt3x) to the last version before it was deprecated in favour of a closed-source alternative named `GameSDK` which, of course, we can’t use.
-Since discord-rpc still is compatible with Rich Presence, this update should provide more stable reporting in your Discord Status.
+Since `discord-rpc` still is compatible with `Rich Presence`, this update should provide more stable reporting in your Discord Status.

 Vortex also [updated `httplib`](https://github.com/yuzu-emu/yuzu/pull/6486), removing the need for previous fixes, solving issues with token verification and
 Compatibility Report uploading.

-We previously mentioned Flatpak support. [liushuyu](https://github.com/liushuyu) requested [Flathub](https://flathub.org/home) to add yuzu to their repositories, officially adding [another installation option](https://flathub.org/apps/details/org.yuzu_emu.yuzu) to our Linux users.
+We previously mentioned Flatpak support. [liushuyu](https://github.com/liushuyu) requested that [Flathub](https://flathub.org/home) add yuzu to their repositories, officially providing [another installation option](https://flathub.org/apps/details/org.yuzu_emu.yuzu) for our Linux users.

 Maide implemented the `GetAudioOutPlayedSampleCount` service, making `Ninja Gaiden` series games playable!